mendoncanorma/learning-pug/README.md

 > Mixins defined after their call do not work.
 Mixins #3
 > Attributes with null/undefined/false values are not rendered.
 Code #2
 > Interpolation with null/undefined values are not rendered.
 Code #2
+> Single period at the beginning of a line does nothing

 [Online Pug Conversion](https://pughtml.com/)